John Carroll will continue to be test-optional for fall 2024 applicants.

 Students planning to enter JCU in fall 2024 who wish to apply to the LECOM Early Acceptance Program will need to submit an ACT or SAT score.
 Students who meet the GPA requirement for the program will be invited to interview online.

-Students applying to the OU-HCOM Early Acceptance Program will also need to submit an ACT or SAT score.
-Applications for students entering JCU in fall 2024 will be available in October 2023.
+Students applying to the OU-HCOM Early Acceptance Program will not be required to submit an ACT or SAT score.

 Do I need to submit a test score if I want to be considered for the 3+3 Law Program?

 Students are not required to submit test scores in order to be considered for the 3+3 Law Program.